cmd-kvn/401-setup/README.md

 - use the raw version to copy and paste to your .gitignore
 - again in Global find the gitignore for VS code
 - at the root add the gitignore for Node
+4. Add an .eslintrc
+- use an .eslintrc from a previous project